SLX FPGA: A new tool to address the challenges of HLS design flows

 Finally, after the SW and HW partitioning has been defined, SLX FPGA then inserts the pragmas into the code so that the HLS compiler can then implement the optimizations in HW when compiling the C/C++.

 SLX FPGA is the first tool in the industry that directly addresses the challenges of using HLS design flows, reducing the learning curve by providing actionable insights into converting C/C++ code into an optimized HW implementation.

 Please contact us if you are interested in learning more.

-Alternatively, you can test the latest version of SLX FPGA at FPGA Congress from the 21 May in Munich.
+Alternatively, you can test the latest version of SLX FPGA at FPGA Conference Europe from the 29 September 2020 in Munich.
 Our team will be giving a presentation and you can find out first-hand how SLX can help you.

 About the author: LOREN HOBBS

 Loren drives Silexica’s product marketing and has over 20 years of engineering and marketing experience at world leading semiconductor companies including Intel, Altera, Cypress, and NXP.
 He has designed, defined, and marketed multiple flagship products with over 1.5 Billion devices sold.
 He is passionate about bringing new products to market that look beyond the challenges of today and address the engineering challenges of tomorrow.